mysticshirou/EGT309-TeamJunHoe/README.md

 ```
 ## Section C - Instructions

+### EDA
+Run `docker build --no-cache -t eda -f Dockerfile-eda .` to build the jupyter server image
+Run `docker run -d -p 8888:8888 eda` to start the jupyter server and use it as the jupyter kernel in your preferred IDE

+### Kedro Pipeline
 Run `run.sh` to run the finalized pipeline

 Modify parameters used in the data_preprocessing pipeline in `conf/base/parameters_datapreprocessing.yml`